hldohaga/upfnabp/bpupfandnaEng.md

 ####  Processing the food diaries
-The Nova group is attached to the foods in the food diaries.
+The Nova group is attached to the foods in the food diaries from Rauber et al @rauberUltraprocessedFoodsExcessive2019b.
 The tables are reduced to the necessary variables.